 2. Saturday ranks second.

-3. Most heart attacks hit during the early morning hours between 4-10 a.m. when blood platelets are stickier and increased adrenaline released from the adrenal glands can trigger rupture of cholesterol plaques.
+3. Most heart attacks hit during the early morning hours between 4-10 a.m. when blood platelets are stickier and increased adrenaline released from the adrenal glands can trigger rupture of plaques in coronary arteries.
 Heart attacks occurring between 6 a.m. and noon were associated with the most damage, in a study reported in the cardiology journal Heart.

 4. Heart attacks are 27% more likely to occur around your birthday, especially in women with high blood pressure (Yikes!
-I had my first heart attack symptoms at 6:30 a.m. on a Monday morning while out delivering thank you cards to friends after my birthday party on Saturday night!)
+I had my first heart attack symptoms at 6:30 a.m. on a Monday morning while out delivering thank you cards to friends who had attended my Saturday evening birthday party!)

 5. In one day, the heart pumps nearly 2,000 gallons of blood.

 6. In the average lifetime, the heart beats 2.5 billion times.

 7. Neck circumference may be as important a risk factor as abdominal fat for predicting a heart attack.

 8. Women who regularly eat strawberries – at least two servings per week, jam-packed with lycopene – are 14% less likely to have elevated levels of C-reactive protein in their blood (an indicator of inflammation that’s been linked to heart disease).

 9. Every minute, the heart pumps our entire supply of blood – about five quarts – through the body.

 10. Cardiovascular disease costs the Canadian economy $18 billion year

 11. Most women start to develop small streaks of cholesterol and other fats in their arteries before the age of 10.

 12. Almost half of women who have heart attacks will be dead by the end of the first year following the attack.

 13. In many female heart attack survivors, the attack itself is the first sign of coronary artery disease.